Safeguarding Your Plastic Surgery Outcome: Key Strategies for Minimising Risks

 - Alcohol Consumption: Alcohol should be avoided for at least two weeks to a month after surgery.
 Alcohol can dehydrate the body, interfere with medications, and impair the body’s natural healing processes.

 - Recreational Drugs: The use of recreational drugs can have unforeseen effects on anaesthesia and recovery.
-These substances should be completely avoided when planning for plastic surgery.
+These substances should be completely avoided when planning for cosmetic surgery.

 Operating Theatre Safety Measures